-A. Owners/agents of vehicles impounded by JHPD may submit appeals to determine if proper procedures were followed when vehicles were towed should submit a complaint to the Public Safety Accountability Unit (PSAU), pursuant to JHPD Directive 350, Complaints Against Personnel.
+A. Owners/agents of vehicles impounded by the JHPD may submit appeals to determine if proper procedures were followed when vehicles were towed.
+Individuals who wish to make a complaint against a JHPD-contracted towing vendor should submit a complaint to the Public Safety Accountability Unit (PSAU), pursuant to JHPD Directive #350, Complaints Against Police Personnel.